wiheto/teneto/docs/tutorial/tenetobids/preprocess.rst

 BIDS files generally have a json file that contains the metainformation.
 When setting a bad_subject or bad_file this will also be set in the json metadata and persists even if the BIDS object is redefined.

-If you accidently write the wrong subject name in set_bad_subjects, this may
+If you accidently write the wrong subject name in set_bad_subjects, can be erased by using the opps=True and reason='last' and it will remove the last reason subjects were considered bad.